 If you've ever moved or started up new Internet or cable services at your residence, you know that cable companies tend to encourage you to purchase multiple services at a discounted rate.
 This is called bundling, and it can – quite literally – save you a bundle.
 There are two types of bundles to consider - the double play bundle and the triple play bundle.
 While the double play bundle usually includes TV and Internet featured with a bundle discount, the triple play bundle includes TV, Internet, and landline phone, all for a reasonable bundle discount.

 In the initial days of Internet service, there was no choice but to get your dial-up service through your Internet service provider and your cable television through your cable company.
 Now, however, cable and the Internet are delivered via the same infrastructure in most cases.
-In addition, many companies, like Comcast Internet (now known as Xfinity), offer landline phone service - Xfinity Voice, for example - as well.
+In addition, many companies, like Comcast, offer landline phone service - Xfinity Voice, for example - as well.
 This means that it makes sense both practically and financially to get all of your services from one company.

-You can always instead opt for satellite Internet and TV, but there are a couple of advantages that cable TV companies would have over satellite TV companies; for instance, cable TV companies offer faster high-speed Internet service packages.
+You can always instead opt for a top-tier satellite Internet provider and/or a satellite TV service, but there are a couple of advantages that cable TV companies would have over satellite TV companies; for instance, cable TV companies offer faster high speed Internet service packages.
 However, satellite TV offers more flexible choices and better deals.
-If you're looking for flexibility, you should consider a satellite TV service such as DISH Network or DIRECTV.
+If you're looking for flexibility, you should consider a satellite TV package from services such as DISH Network or DIRECTV.
 Both satellite TV service providers offer competitive double play and triple play broadband bundles, so you'll want to do a lot of research before you settle on either a DISH Network bundle or a DIRECTV package.

 Key Considerations When Choosing TV and Internet Bundles